HeatPackBandits Logo

 Tip: Watch our Discord for wipe announcements and event tie-ins.

-Raid Weekend: 56 Hours of High-Stakes Survival
+Raid Windows: 16 Hours of High-Stakes Survival

 Community and Events